 The term optimization is actually a misnomer in computer science.
 A program can never be truly optimized.
 Because compiler theory is undecidable, a program can never be proven to be optimally efficient.
 Perhaps another approach is faster.Optimization Misnomer: Compiler Theory

-We touched on many different optimizations you can make at the level of statements and methods.
-External performance factors are more significant for many programs.
-These tips can improve many programs in a significant way.
+There are many optimizations you can make at the level of statements and methods.
+External performance factors (including hardware) are more significant for many programs.
+But these tips can help in a significant way.